10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 }
 ```

 A namespace identifier consists of a _top-level_ namespace or "Vendor Name", which is usually ```TenUp``` for our projects.
-We follow the top-level name with a project name, usually a client's name, and then with the name of a particular site or high-level project we're building.
-Themes and plugins written for the same client should share a namespace.
-If we have two identically-name classes or functions in the same namespace, that's a sign there might be duplicate code we can get rid of.
+We follow the top-level name with a project name, usually a client's name. ex: ```TenUp\Buy_N_Large;```

-When we manage multiple sites for a single client and create a _shared plugin_ for common functionality, it should have its own namespace named "Common" (example: TenUp\Tyrell-Corporation\Common").
+Additional levels of namespace are defined at discretion of the project's lead engineers.
+Around the time of a project's kickoff, they agree on a strategy for namespacing the project's code.
+For example, the client's name may be followed with the name of a particular site or high-level project we're building (```TenUp\Buy_N_Large\Wall_E;```).

+When 10up works on more than one project for a client and we build common plugins shared between sites, "Common" might be used in place of the project name to signal this code's relationship to the rest of the codebase.

+The engineering leads document this strategy so it can be shared with engineers brought onto the project throughout its lifecycle.

 [```use``` declarations](http://php.net/manual/en/language.namespaces.importing.php) should be used for classes outside a file's namespace.
 By declaring the full namespace of a class we want to use *once* at the top of the file, we can refer to it by just its class name, making code easier to read.
+It also documents a file's dependencies for future developers.

 ```php
 /**